sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 [KeePassXC](https://keepassxc.org) is a cross-platform, modern open-source password manager.
 It is a community fork of [KeePassX](https://www.keepassx.org/), a native cross-platform port of [KeePass Password Safe](http://keepass.info/), with the goal to extend and improve it with new features and bug fixes.

 This is a basic guide of how to get started with KeePassXC.
 This guide is **for OS X / macOS users**, though note that KeePassXC is built to work with Linux and Windows as well, and this guide may be helpful for those users too.

+(I'd like to note that I drew some inspiration and methodology from [Martin Shelton's "KeePass for Beginners" post](https://medium.com/@mshelton/keypass-for-beginners-dc8adfcdad54).)

 ## Downloading KeePassXC